Athul-coder-021/Inkognito/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Logic of /api/signup/route.ts folder

+code should effectively handles both scenarios of registering a new user and updating an existing but unverified user account with a new password and verification code.

+    IF existingUserByEmail EXISTS THEN
+        IF existingUserByEmai.isVerified THEN
+            success: false,
+        ELSE
+            //Save the updated user
+        END IF
+    ELSE
+        //Create a new user with the provided details
+        //Save the new user
+    END IF